paladique/AzureSample-FunctionCSVToJSON/README.md

 }

 ```
+## Run and Test Function Locally
+The code for the function is now complete, and can be run and debugged locally in Visual Studio.
+[How?]
+The function will run when a file is dropped into the `to-convert` blob container, but will only print a JSON version of a file with a .csv extension.
+During debugging, a console window will appear, containing information on the App and Functions, and text from `log.Info` method calls.

+1. Press F5.
+1. Drag and drop csv file into `to-convert` blob container from exercise 4.
+1. Check the console window, it should look similar to this: ![S]

 ## Deploy Function App to Azure

 1. Select Build > Publish ![S]
 1. Select Azure Function App and click *Publish* ![S]
 1. Enter a unique App Name.